 Student organizations who wish to have events or programs with attendance of 100 persons or more must adhere to the guidelines in the Large Event Policy.
-Organizations are requested to submit a calendar of events to the Center for Student Development at the beginning of each semester.
-These activities will be included on a master calendar, available to student groups, for planning purposes.
+These activities will be included on a master calendar, available to student groups, for planning purposes, located in the Center for Student Development.

-In support of the mission of Texas Woman's University, the Division of Student Life discourages planning co-curricular activities during the week of final exams.
+In support of the mission of Texas Woman's University, the Division of Student Life does not allow for planning of co-curricular activities the week prior and the week of final exams.
 Meetings, programs, or activities during this time period may compromise a student's academic ability.